insure logo

 Does homeowners insurance cover fire damage caused by a neighbor?

-Your neighbor’s homeowners insurance would pay for the damage to your property under the liability portion of their policy.
+Your neighbor’s homeowners insurance would pay for the damage to your property under the liability portion of their policy, if they are found liable for the damage.

 Sources: